Navigating End-of-Life Care with Compassion: A Guide for Healthcare Workers

 What are End-of-Life Medications?

 End-of-life medications are specifically prescribed to manage symptoms and ensure comfort during the final days or weeks of life.
 These medications address pain, anxiety, nausea, respiratory secretions, and other distressing symptoms.
-Commonly used medications include opioids for pain relief, benzodiazepines for anxiety, anticholinergics to reduce secretions, and antiemetics for nausea control.

 What are End-of-Life Issues?